MSCI

-MSCI Inc. is an American finance company headquartered in New York City.
-MSCI is a global provider of equity, fixed income, real estate indexes, multi-asset portfolio analysis tools, ESG and climate products.
-It operates the MSCI World, MSCI All Country World Index (ACWI), MSCI Emerging Markets Indexes.
+MSCI Inc. (formerly Morgan Stanley Capital International) is an American finance company headquartered in New York City.
+MSCI is a global provider of equity, fixed income, real estate indices, multi-asset portfolio analysis tools, ESG and climate finance products.
+It operates the MSCI World, MSCI Emerging Markets, and MSCI All Country World (ACWI) indices, among others.

-The company is headquartered at 7 World Trade Center in Manhattan, New York City, U.S.
+The company is headquartered at 7 World Trade Center in Manhattan.
+Its business primarily consists of licensing its indices to index funds, such as exchange-traded funds (ETFs), which pay a fee of around 0.02 to 0.04 percent of the invested volume for the use of the index.
+As of 2025, funds worth over 16.5 trillion US$ were based on MSCI indices.

 History

-In 1968, Capital International published indexes covering the global stock market for non-U.S. markets.
-In 1986, Morgan Stanley licensed the rights to the indexes from Capital International and branded the indexes as the Morgan Stanley Capital International (MSCI) indexes.
-By the 1980s, the MSCI indexes were the primary benchmark indexes outside of the U.S. before being joined by FTSE, Citibank, and Standard & Poor's.
+In 1968, Capital International published indices covering the global stock market for non-U.S. markets.
+In 1986, Morgan Stanley licensed the rights to the indices from Capital International and branded the indices as the Morgan Stanley Capital International (MSCI) indices.
+By the 1980s, the MSCI indices were the primary benchmark indices outside of the U.S. before being joined by FTSE, Citibank, and Standard & Poor's.
 After Dow Jones started float weighting its index funds, MSCI followed.
 In 2004, MSCI acquired Barra, Inc., to form MSCI Barra.
 In mid-2007, parent company Morgan Stanley decided to divest MSCI.
 This was followed by an initial public offering of a minority of stock in November 2007.
 The divestment was completed in 2009.
 The company is headquartered in New York City.

-Some companies in MSCI's peer group includes Glass Lewis, Factset, Sovereign Wealth Fund Institute, and Standard & Poor's.
+Some companies in MSCI's peer group include Glass Lewis, Factset, Sovereign Wealth Fund Institute, and S&P.

 Acquisitions

 In 2010 MSCI acquired RiskMetrics Group, Inc. and Measurisk.

 In 2012 MSCI acquired Investment Property Databank.

 In 2013, MSCI acquired Investor Force from ICG Group (formerly Internet Capital Group).

 In August 2014, MSCI acquired GMI Ratings.

 In October 2019, MSCI acquired Carbon Delta, a Zurich-based climate change analytics company.

 In September 2021, MSCI acquired Real Capital Analytics.

+In August 2023, MSCI completed the acquisition of New Jersey–based private assets data provider, Burgiss Group for $697 million.

 Collaborations

 In October 2021, MSCI and Cboe Global Markets signed a licensing agreement that would see MSCI grow its options product suite and allow them to work on other projects as well.

-In April 2022, MSCI entered into a collaboration with MarketAxess on fixed income indices, portfolio construction solutions, and ESG data, using MSCI's ESG data and MarketAxess' pricing and liquidity indicators.
+In April 2022, MSCI entered into a collaboration with MarketAxess to incorporate MSCI's environmental, social, and governance (ESG) data and MarketAxess' pricing and liquidity indicators into fixed income indices in order to construct portfolios based on this data.

-Indexes
+Indices

-The MSCI global equity indexes have been calculated since 1969 and include MSCI World and MSCI EAFE.
-Initially, the company used eight factors in developing its indexes: momentum, volatility, value, size, growth, size nonlinearity, liquidity, and financial leverage.
+The MSCI global equity indices have been calculated since 1969 and include MSCI World and MSCI EAFE.
+Initially, the company used eight factors in developing its indices: momentum, volatility, value, size, growth, size nonlinearity, liquidity, and financial leverage.